 - It is a type of memory unit that stores data and reads and is normally used for storing data.

-- Dara can be read and write on it.
+- Dara can read and write on it.

 - It comprises of multiplex and demultiplexer circuits that help to make the connection between reading and writing.